HMD Global: Hardware

-The design language of Nokia smartphones from HMD consists of typical Scandinavian design and aesthetics, and are considered to be reminiscent of the previous Lumia series, with clean and minimal styling.
+The design language of Nokia smartphones from HMD consists of typical Scandinavian design and aesthetics, and are considered to be reminiscent of the previous Microsoft Lumia series, with clean and minimal styling.
 When HMD was formed in 2016, it stated that it wanted to develop phones that stay loyal to Nokia's popular heritage of "design, robustness and reliability".
 The company's design team is headed by Raun Forsyth and Alasdair McPhail.

 The Nokia 5, 6, and 8 are made from a single block of 6000 series aluminium, while the 7 is crafted from 7000 series aluminum.
 The Nokia 8 Sirocco is crafted from a single block of stainless steel.

 In 2017 Nokia started resurrecting its classic devices.
 This began in May 2017 when a new 3310 handset was introduced at the Mobile World Congress.
 It sported an updated but similar design language to the original, which debuted in September 2000.
 This device was still a feature phone but it shipped with a fresh operating system, colored display, and Nokia native applications.
 After the success of this initiative, Nokia again rebooted one of its classic phones, the Nokia 8110, which featured a 4G update, excellent battery life, and classic Nokia apps.

-Relationship with ZEISS
+Relationship with Zeiss

-Nokia and ZEISS has been partners since the development of the Nokia N90 in 2005.
+Nokia and Zeiss has been partners since the development of the Nokia N90 in 2005.
 The partnership between the two companies continued until Nokia's departure from the mobile industry in 2013.
 In the same year, the partnership was carried over to Microsoft when it acquired Nokia's mobile business.
-The last Microsoft smartphone with the ZEISS was the Lumia 950 and Lumia 950 XL released in 2015.
+The last Microsoft smartphone with the Zeiss lens was the Lumia 950 and Lumia 950 XL released in 2015.

 In 2016, Microsoft sold its feature phone business to HMD Global and FIH Mobile.
 This was then followed by the licensing of the Nokia brand for smartphones from Nokia Corporation.
-In July 2017, HMD Global and ZEISS rekindled its "exclusive" partnership.
-The first Nokia Android smartphone with ZEISS lens was the flagship Nokia 8.
+In July 2017, HMD Global and Zeiss rekindled its "exclusive" partnership.
+The first Nokia Android smartphone with Zeiss lens was the flagship Nokia 8.

-On 25 July 2022, ZEISS confirmed through the European website, Nokiamob, that the partnership between the two companies ended in 2021.
+On 25 July 2022, Zeiss confirmed through the European website, Nokiamob, that the partnership between the two companies ended in 2021.
 It is clear that the partnership became non-exclusive at that point.
-This makes Vivo and Sony Mobile the last remaining partners of ZEISS.
-After long and successful collaboration, in 2021 ZEISS and HMD Global have mutually agreed not to prolong their non-exclusive partnership which included collaboration for imaging technologies of “Nokia” branded smartphones with ZEISS as consulting and development partner.The Nokia XR20 is the last Nokia smartphone with the ZEISS lens, while the Nokia 8.3 5G is the last Nokia device with the PureView technology without ZEISS lens or branding.
-The last Nokia flagship with both ZEISS and PureView was the Nokia 9 PureView back in 2019.
-The Nokia X30 5G is the first Nokia device with PureView technology but without ZEISS lens.
+This makes Vivo and Sony Mobile the last remaining partners of Zeiss.
+After long and successful collaboration, in 2021 Zeiss and HMD Global mutually agreed not to prolong their non-exclusive partnership which included collaboration for imaging technologies of "Nokia" branded smartphones with ZEISS as consulting and development partner.
+The Nokia XR20 is the last Nokia smartphone with the Zeiss lens, while the Nokia 8.3 5G is the last Nokia device with the PureView technology without Zeiss lens or branding.
+The last Nokia flagship with both Zeiss and PureView was the Nokia 9 PureView back in 2019.
+The Nokia X30 5G is the first Nokia device with PureView technology but without Zeiss lens.